-The financial year began amidst a never-beforeseen lockdown to prevent an upsurge in COVID 19 cases because of the pandemic.
-This year has been fraught with one of mankind's greatest challenges.
+COVID-19 has been one of mankind's greatest challenges.
 Our collective resilience will ensure that not only do we overcome this challenge but emerge even stronger from it.
 The Company has been adapting itself to the ever-changing scenario and responding while keeping the safety and interest of all stakeholders in mind.
-The strict but necessary measure of the lockdown along with the other precautionary measures to prevent the spread of infections have brought some unprecedented and far-reaching changes in the way of life across all aspects of our existence.
 The downside risks to the economy from the pandemic remain with slow pace of global vaccination and emergence of mutating variants.
-The other trends that will drive the Indian economic story are digital penetration, urbanization, reforms, government spending, infrastructure development and rebound of consumption.
+The other trends that will drive the Indian economic story are digital penetration, urbanization, wide ranging Government reforms, Government spending, infrastructure development and rebound of consumption.